chaos-mesh/website/versioned_docs/version-2.0.4/faqs.md

 ## Installation

-### Q: While trying to install Chaos Mesh in OpenShift, the problems regarding authorization blocked the installation process.
+### Q: While trying to install Chaos Mesh in OpenShift, the problems regarding authorization blocked the installation process

 If the error message is similar to the following: